Winning games for bounded geodesics in moduli spaces of quadratic differentials: Introduction

 \subsection{Acknowledgments}

 The authors would like to thank Dmitry Kleinbock and Barak Weiss for telling the first author about this delightful problem and helpful conversations and to thank Curtis McMullen for his conversations with the third author.
+The authors would also like to thank the referee for numerous helpful suggestions.